Magnetixaft/AgileQueen/README.md

 ## Documentation

 Elli's codebase is documented using [DartDoc](https://dart.dev/guides/language/effective-dart/documentation).
-To view the compiled docs, kindly download the zipped folder from [here](todo), unzip, and open `index.html` using your favorite browser.
+To view the compiled docs, kindly download the files from [here](https://github.com/Magnetixaft/AgileQueen/tree/main/Docs) and open `index.html` using your favorite browser.